BACK TO ARTICLES

 Using Money and Credit Cards in Israel

-Almost all businesses in Israel accept U.S. credit or debit cards (debit cards will only work with ATMs, however, as most foreign businesses don’t have PIN machines).
-In most locations the availability of ATM machines makes withdrawing local currency an easy option for everyday purchases like meals, beverages and small souvenirs.
-Remember that ATM exchange rates vary daily.
-If you’re planning to use your credit cards, you’ll want to check with each credit card company to determine the international exchange fee for each card.
-Because the difference of a few percentage points could wind up costing you hundreds of dollars (depending on your purchases), we recommend using cards with lower international exchange fees.
+If you plan to use your credit cards, check with each credit card company to determine the international exchange fee for each card.
+Because the difference of a few percentage points could cost you hundreds of dollars (depending on your purchases), we recommend using cards with lower international exchange fees.
 Using your credit card for large purchases gives you more protection for the items you buy on your trip (you can look at your credit card statement to verify all of your purchases).
-More country-specific details can be found in the list below:

 Egypt